-Scientists demonstrated a strong coupling between light and high-frequency acoustic vibrations in a silica microresonator.
-The findings could pave the way for novel applications of light-sound coupling in technology development.
-Brillouin scattering, a well-known nonlinear phenomenon first described in the 1920s, is involved.
+Researchers showed a significant coupling between light and high-frequency acoustic vibrations in a silica microresonator.
+The results open the door to creative uses of light-sound coupling in creating new technologies.
+It involves Brillouin scattering, a well-known nonlinear occurrence first identified in the 1920s.

-The ability to achieve a strong coupling of photons and high-frequency phonons in the anti-Stokes process may find use in sensing devices and communications.
-It has not been easy to achieve that strong-coupling regime.
-The British team started with a wise material selection.
-They created a resonator that can support two light modes, one at the lower pump frequency of 1550 nm and one at the higher anti-Stokes frequency.
+In sensing equipment and communications, producing a strong coupling of photons and high-frequency phonons in the anti-Stokes process is useful.
+The establishment of that strong-coupling system has been complex.
+The British squad made a wise material choice at the outset.
+They developed a resonator that can sustain two light modes, one at the higher anti-Stokes frequency and one at the lower pump frequency of 1550 nm.

-They discovered a key signature of optomechanical coupling between pump photons and 11-GHz acoustic phonons in an optical resonator system.
-Using a heterodyne detection setup, the researchers assessed the resonator’s spectra at various pump powers.
-The light-sound coupling performance could be improved further by fine-tuning the cavity design and materials and conducting experiments at cryogenic temperatures.
-According to the researchers, these advancements “could provide a rich avenue for developing a suite of new technologies, including classical and quantum information-processing applications and sensors, and even provide a path for coherent X-band microwave-to-optical conversion.”
+They found a crucial indicator of optomechanical interaction in an optical resonator system between pump photons and 11-GHz acoustic phonons.
+Using a heterodyne detection setup, the researchers evaluated the resonator’s spectra at different pump powers.
+By tweaking the cavity shape and materials and running tests at cryogenic temperatures, the efficacy of the light-sound coupling could be enhanced even more.
+These developments “could provide a rich avenue for developing a suite of new technologies, including coherent X-band microwave-to-optical conversion and classical and quantum information-processing applications and sensors,” the researchers write.

 Related Content: Quantum Light – Super-Fast Detection With Photonic Chips